Three times Blakk Rasta has attacked Akufo-Addo

 "…you want to build a National Cathedral yet when you are sick you are London, you Finance Minister is in London treating (himself) but we are here, look at how Waakye died.
 Are you happy?
 The man who stood on your campaign stage.
 He died like a little fowl.
 I don’t want to die like that and I don’t want my children to die like that, that is why I am voicing it out and trying to change it,” he added.

-Bakk Rasta during a broadcast of his drive time program in May 2023, describe ed President Akufo-Addo as a creation of the the devil rather than the almighty God.
+Blakk Rasta during a broadcast of his drive time program in May 2023, describe ed President Akufo-Addo as a creation of the devil rather than the almighty God.

 According to Blakk Rasta, the president has proven to be inefficient in managing the country's affairs and has brought unprecedented hardship upon the Ghanaian people.